GrbavaCigla/opendragon/README.md

 ## Usage

-To change mouse configuration, you can send data manually or through the [GUI application](https://github.com/GrbavaCigla/opendragui).
+To change mouse configuration, you can send data manually or through the [GUI or CLI application](https://github.com/GrbavaCigla/opendragonutils).

 Sending data manually: